DivitKhullar/Python/README.md

 # Python
-This repository contains Python projects studied, developed and created by Me(Divit Khullar).
+This repository contains Python projects studied, developed and created by Me.